pnp/sp-dev-fx-webparts/samples/react-comparer/README.md

 ## Summary

-Allows users to compare Before and After pictures, with a drag-and-drop slider.
+Allows users to compare Before and After pictures, with a draggable slider.
 Implements a custom file picker.

 ## Background